 In mid-summer, it is not too early to plan for back to school, believe it or not.

-Get those notes I told you about.
+- Get those notes I told you about.

-Review them.
+- Review them.

-Ask your therapists from summer to give you their reports.
+- Ask your therapists from summer to give you their reports.

-Then use them to write a letter about your child- what they like and don’t like, what they did well this summer, what they struggled with.
-What they did was new!
+Then use them to write a letter about your child: what they like and don’t like, what they did well this summer, what they struggled with, what they did was new.
 Let the letter speak for your child.
 It gets the new educators to better understand just WHO your child is right away.

 Review the IEP.

 Email the letter and the IEP to those who will be WITH and working WITH your child.
 This is how to ensure that any and all people who will cross the path of your child will know all about them.

-I learned this the hard way as one elementary school gym teacher stopped me one morning at a drop off to loudly tell me how “bad” Elizabeth was acting in class.
-“She doesn’t DO anything, she just stands there.”
+Touch base with the school therapists.
 This ensures that the school therapist will start with current goals, not ones from last spring.

 I think my best advice for navigating therapies is to get into a sort of rhythm.
 Certain months mean you do certain things.
 This way you don’t forget things and you get to breathe as you know that when the calendar flips you will know what that month should entail.

+And, to give yourself grace for the marathon you are in.
 It is hard work to do this, to stay on top of it all.
 And if you make a mistake, find the gift in it, and know you did your best at the time.

 I am with you on the journey.